Shashank085236/Calculator/README.md

 Known issues:

-1. press to = is must to get result
+1. pressing '=' key is must to get result
 2. multiple key press is  not handled